-We do not provide refunds within the last 30 days unless it is COVID-related.
-We ask any visitors who do not feel well, have a fever, or other symptoms to please stay home.
-We will be happy to refund your visit or honor your ticket for a future date.
+We do not provide refunds within the last 30 days.
 In the unlikely event the Buffalo Naval & Military Park finds it necessary to cancel an overnight encampment, you will have the option to reschedule for another date or a full refund will be made.

 Adult Leader/Camper Ratio